calliope-project/calliope/doc/user/introduction.rst

 ::

-   Copyright 2013-2019 Calliope contributors listed in AUTHORS
+   Copyright since 2013 Calliope contributors listed in AUTHORS

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.